Flight Safety Raising The Bar.

 Additional videos can be accessed from

 About the BARS Program

-It is a risk-based model framed against the actual threats posed to aviation operations, particularly those found in challenging and remote environments.
-It directly links these to associated controls, recovery and mitigation measures, as opposed to the outdated prescriptive format previously used within the industry.
+It is a risk-based model framed against the actual threats posed to aviation operations, particularly those that occur within challenging and remote environments.
+It directly links these threats to associated controls, recovery and mitigation measures as opposed to outdated and prescriptive formats previously used within a number of industries.